 Don't forget the 2 code breakers, the Scrabble Dictionary Challenge and Miss Grimsey's 10 day challenge to keep you problem solving.

 Any questions or queries, please contact me directly on firstname.lastname@example.org

 Also, anything you are proud of, have completed or would like to share with us - email me (Miss Grimsey) on the email address above, or Miss Fogg on email@example.com

 I will try my best to check these at least once a day where possible.

-Over the next 3 weeks in year 4, we have a few birthdays!
-If you are celebrating turning 9 on the 28th March, 31st March, 2nd April, 9th April, 18th April, 27th April or the 29th April (you know who you are), Miss Fogg and Miss Grimsey would like to wish you the HAPPIEST of Birthdays!
+Over the next few weeks in year 4, we have a birthday!
+If you are celebrating turning 9 on the 17th June (you know who you are), Miss Fogg and Miss Grimsey would like to wish you the HAPPIEST of Birthdays!